- Graduate of University of California at Davis School of Veterinary Medicine, 1980,.

 I attended veterinary school at University of California at Davis, graduating in 1980.
 I practiced conventional veterinary medicine and surgery for nearly 20 years.
 I developed an interest in natural health care as a consequence of my own natural care following an illness I acquired while in the Peace Corps.
 My illness was not responding to conventional medical treatment, yet it resolved after attending an holistic treatment program in Phoenix, Arizona in 1985.
 From there, my interest in natural therapies—of a wide variety—multiplied.

-Those experiences led me to seek more training specifically in advanced veterinary acupuncture, herbology, and veterinary osteopathic manipulations, as well as nutrition I continued to see wonderful and often unexpected responses in the animals.
+These experiences lead me to seek further training in veterinary acupuncture, osteopathic manipulation, and herbs.
 I am always learning and growing in the role of veterinarian, and as a person.